varnerlab/CHEME-1800-Computing-Book/_build/html/_sources/unit-2-data/trees.md

 ## Introduction
 Data structures are ways of organizing and storing data in a computer so that it can be accessed and modified efficiently.
 Different data structures are suited to various applications; some are highly specialized for specific tasks.
 Some common examples of data structures that we will discuss include:

+### Linear
 * {ref}`content:references:lda-arrays`: An array is a collection of items stored at contiguous memory locations.
 The items can be of any data type, and each item has a unique index that can be used to access it.
-* {ref}`content:references:lda-linked-lists`: A linked list is a linear data structure in which each element is a separate object, connected to the next element by a pointer; linked lists store sequences of items, which can be expanded or contracted as needed.
-* {ref}`content:references:lda-stacks`: A stack is a linear data structure that follows the "last-in, first-out" (LIFO) principle.
+* {ref}`content:references:lda-stacks` and {ref}`content:references:lda-queues` are array like data structues that control how elements are added and accessed. {ref}`content:references:lda-stacks` follows the
+[last-in, first-out (LIFO) principle](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)).
 This means that the last element added to the stack will be the first one to be removed.
-Stacks are often used to store data temporarily while a program is executing.
-* {ref}`content:references:lda-queues`: A queue is a linear data structure that follows the "first-in, first-out" (FIFO) principle.
-This means that the first element added to the queue will be the first one to be removed.
+Stacks are often used to store data temporarily while a program is executing. {ref}`content:references:lda-queues` follow the [first-in, first-out (FIFO) principle](https://en.wikipedia.org/wiki/FIFO_(computing_and_electronics)), the first element added to the queue will be the first one to be removed.
 Queues are often used to store data that needs to be processed in a specific order or to store data that is being transferred from one place to another.
+* {ref}`content:references:lda-linked-lists`: A linked list is a linear data structure in which each element is a separate object, connected to the next element by a pointer; linked lists store sequences of items, which can be expanded or contracted as needed.

+### Non-linear
 * {ref}`content:references:data-structure-hashmap-and-sets`: A hashmap is a data structure that stores key-value pairs, where each key value is unique.
 Sets are similar to hashmaps but only store keys and do not have values associated with them.
 * {ref}`content:references:data-structure-tree`: A tree is a hierarchical data structure in which each node has one or more child nodes.
 Trees are used to store data that has a natural hierarchical structure, such as the structure of a file system or the organization of a company.
 * {ref}`content:references:data-structure-graphs`: A graph is a data structure that consists of a set of vertices (also called nodes) and a set of edges connecting the vertices.
 Graphs are used to represent relationships between objects, and they are often used to model networks.